oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 Network Quality of Service feature will be added to oVirt from version 3.3 and will support cluster version 3.3 or higher.
 The feature will allow the user to limit the inbound and outbound network traffic in two layers (in current implementation): host level, virtual NIC level.

+*   Traffic shaping using the Network QoS feature will be available only for oVirt networks at this stage.
+Externally provided networks may be supported in future extensions.

 ### Owner

 *   Name: [Ofri Masad](User:omasad)